krobelus/rate-experiments/thesis.md

 In previous experiments, `rupee` was an order of magnitude slower than `DRAT-trim` \cite{DBLP:conf/fmcad/Rebola-PardoC18}.
-We believe that this overhead is primarily not a consequence of algorithmic differences but of implementation details regarding the parsing implementation and missing function inlining.
+We believe that this overhead is primarily not a consequence of algorithmic differences but of implementation details such as missing optimizations in the parser and the lack of function inlining.
 Additionally, `rupee` does not use core-first unit propagation while the other checkers do.

 4.2 Checker Implementation
 --------------------------

 Our checker is called `rate` which may stand for "`rate` ain't trustworthy either".
 It is a MIT-licensed clausal proof checker that aims to be user-friendly, easy-to-understand and efficient.
-Releases, source code, documentation and tests can be found at [`https://github.com/krobelus/rate/`](https://github.com/krobelus/rate/).
+Source code and documentation can be found at [`https://github.com/krobelus/rate/`](https://github.com/krobelus/rate/).

-To ease adoption, `rate` is a drop-in replacement for a subset of `DRAT-trim`'s functionality --- the unsatisfiability check with core extraction --- with the important difference that it checks specified DRAT by default.
+To facilitate adoption, `rate` is a drop-in replacement for a subset of `DRAT-trim`'s functionality --- the unsatisfiability check with core extraction
+--- with the important difference that it checks specified DRAT by default.
 When a proof is verified, `rate` can output core lemmas as DIMACS, LRAT or GRAT.
-Otherwise, the rejection of a proof can be supplemented by a SICK certificate of incorrectness.
-The representation of the DRAT proof --- binary or textual -- is automatically detected the same way as `DRAT-trim`.
+Otherwise, the rejection of a proof can be supported by a SICK certificate of incorrectness.
+The representation of the input DRAT proof --- binary or textual -- is automatically detected the same way as `DRAT-trim`.
 Additionally, compressed input files (Gzip, Zstandard, Bzip2, XZ, LZ4) are transparently uncompressed.